rrjanbiah/mockguru/src/content/exams/srmjeee.md

 description: "Prepare for SRMJEE 2025 (SRM Joint Engineering Entrance Exam) with our mock tests."
 ---

-Certainly.
-Below is a structured and up-to-date guide on **SRMJEE 2025** (SRM Joint Engineering Entrance Exam), suitable for direct use on a website.
-This includes key information such as exam pattern, syllabus, marking scheme, and a complete cheat sheet for preparation.

----

 # SRMJEE 2025: Complete Guide and Preparation Cheat Sheet

 ## What is SRMJEE?